This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if you need a USA-made, budget-friendly abdominal binder for post-surgery recovery and can tolerate potential Velcro wear and fabric roughness.
+Buy this if you need a budget-friendly binder that fits waists up to 75 inches for post-surgery recovery and don’t mind wearing a soft layer underneath.

 Check Latest Price